CCBlueX/FileCloud/README.md

 # FileCloud
-The repository is only a cloud for our Projects.
+A storage for our projects.